infernotnt/fedora_setup/arch/README.md

      * set your grahics card drivers

 ## TODO USER - POST-INSTALL:
 * visudo, add yourself to wheel and make it so password isn't required(TODO: this is perhaps possible to automate)
 * change ~/.config/git/config
 * keyboard layout (english and serbian by default)
 * pacman config (/etc/pacman.conf)
+* set up rclonesync for google drive  (the --first-run thing, see TODO(onaj fajl sa githuba))

 #===========================================================================================